therawnaan/iron-software/Readme.md

 To build the project, I used VScode to code the project with Git to manage versioning.
 I also used GenAI to derive boilerplate code for the project to speed up the development process.
 All the AI generated were double checked by me before commiting to `main`.

 ## Setup Instructions:

+__Information__: I have placed the entire project inside the ironsoft folder which is the project rootfolder.
+All the files placed here are for the rest of the evaluation (readme file and QA checklist file).
+Please note to open the terminal inside the ironsoft folder.

 __Step 1:__
 Install the dependencies (Can take some time, depending on internet speed and your system's processing speed) by running the following in the terminal opened in the project root folder.